AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 #### `const` member functions

-Many people overlook the fact that *member functions differing only in their constness can be overloaded*, but this is an important feature of C++.
+Many people overlook the fact that *member functions differing only in their `const`ness can be overloaded*, but this is an important feature of C++.
-Incidentally, const objects most often arise in real programs as a result of being passed by pointer-to-const or reference-to-const.
+Incidentally, `const` objects most often arise in real programs as a result of being passed by pointer-to-const or reference-to-const.
-What does it mean for a member function to be const?
+What does it mean for a member function to be `const`?
 There are two prevailing notions:

 ##### Bitwise constness (also known as _physical constness_)